centreon/centreon-broker/doc/user/modules.rst

                is defined) or connect to.
 host           Host to connect to.
 To have a server connection, do not
                use this tag.
-tls            Enable TLS protocol.
-It can either be used as anonymous
-               (no public_cert nor private_key) or with appropriate settings (ca_certificate) used with certificate
-               authentication.
-private_key    Private key.
-public_cert    Public certificate associated with private_key.
-ca_certificate Trusted Certificate Authority certificate.
-If this
-               parameter is set, the CA’s certificate is used to authenticate client connections which are denied
-               if the peer key could not be validated.
 ============== =======================================================

 Example